Which country is cheaper, Switzerland or Belgium?

 Switzerland is extremely comfortable for travelers as it is a modern destination with plenty of amenities.
 Despite the rugged terrain of the Alps, the overall travel infrastructure of this country is second to none.
 Swift, clean, and efficient public transit is everywhere, and sometimes it will even take you all the way to the top of the mountain peak.
 Small towns in the Alps are connected to all of the major cities.
 Hotels are often high-end and provide plenty of comforts, even those at the lower price points.
 Resort areas are common, too.
 The cities are modern with enjoyable amenities such as cafes, restaurants, and museums - and the clean public transit can take you around town.

 Belgium and Switzerland both offer a nice selection of activities for visitors.
-Many people usually spend more of their time in Switzerland than Belgium because of the number of activities and things to do in the area.
+Many travelers usually spend more of their time in Switzerland than Belgium because of the number of activities and things to do in the area.
 Usually, 3-7 days is a good amount of time for Belgium, and 5-14 days is enough time in Switzerland.

 In Switzerland, you'll find history and culture, skiing, and nightlife.
 The length of your trip often depends on your style of travel.
 Visiting national parks can easily take up a good amount of your time here, too.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.